 This means your merged folders will keep just one copy of true duplicates, but all versions of same-named and same-dated content that differs—a rare scenario across different cameras, but possible and even normal if you've retouched or resized a photo and saved it with the same filename in a different folder, and the same date of origin per its Exif tags, Android filename, or file-modification date.

-As of version 2.1, tagpix also skips even rarer duplicates of duplicates, that may arise if modified copies are copied to multiple folders unmodified.
+As of version 2.1, tagpix also skips even rarer duplicates of duplicates, that may arise if modified copies are copied to multiple folders unmodified (just one is retained).
 Regardless of their source, tagpix keeps true duplicates out of the merged result automatically, and renames files with the same name and date of origin but differing content to make them unique.

 As an option, items in all three file-type folders can also be grouped by year of origin.
 If this option is selected, each content type's folder will be grouped into by-year subfolders instead of a flat list of items.
 Either way, the duplicate-resolution steps of the preceding two items are applied to all three content-type folders.
 For instance, duplicate copies of movies in the source tree are skipped too.